Learning Heuristics for Transit Network Design and Improvement with Deep Reinforcement Learning: Neural Heuristics

 \subsection{Evolutionary Algorithm}

-We wish to consider whether our learned policy $\pi_\theta$ can be effective as a low-level heuristic in a metaheuristic algorithm.
-We test this by comparing a simple evolutionary algorithm to a variant of the algorithm where we replace one of its low-level heuristics with one that uses our learned policy.
-In this section we describe the baseline evolutionary algorithm and our variant of it.
+To test the usefulness of a neural net policy for metaheuristic algorithms, we devised a `neural heuristic' that makes use of such a policy, and compared a simple baseline evolutionary algorithm to a variant of the baseline that uses this neural heuristic.
+In this section, we describe these two evolutionary algorithms, as well as our neural heuristic.

 Our baseline evolutionary algorithm is based on that of~\cite{nikolic2013transit}, with several modifications that we found improved its performance.
-We chose this algorithm because its ease of implementation and its good performance at short running times (with appropriate parameters), aided prototyping and experimentation, but we note that our learned policies can in principle be used as heuristics in a wide variety of metaheuristic algorithms.
+We chose this algorithm because of its good performance for relatively little computational cost, but we note that our learned policies could be used as heuristics in a wide variety of metaheuristic algorithms. \cite{nikolic2013transit} describe their algorithm as a `bee colony optimization' algorithm.
+As noted in \cite{sorensen2015metaheuristics}, `bee colony optimization' is mathematically identical to one kind of evolutionary algorithm, an older and well-established class of metaheuristic algorithms.
+To avoid confusion and the spread of unnecessary terminology, we here refer to as an evolutionary algorithm and avoid the `bee colony' terminology.